blynkkk/blynkkk.github.io/readme.md

+<span style="color:#D3435C;">**NOTE:** This page is a Work In Progress.
+So there might be mistakes, misprints and some TODO items listed.
+You are welcome to use it, just but be aware of that.</span>

 #What is Blynk?
 Imagine a prototyping board on your smartphone where you drag and drop buttons, sliders, displays, graphs and other functional widgets.
 And in a matter of minutes these widgets can control Arduino and get data from it.